 Who attends CES?

 CES is an industry event so, unlike IFA in Berlin, the public can't attend.
 But anyone connected to the consumer electronics industry can apply for a pass.
 In 2019 over 182,000 people attended, which is the show's capacity.
 That includes 69,000 exhibitors (across more than 4,000 represented companies) and almost 7,000 members of the media.

-What themes are we expecting from CES 2019?
+What themes are we expecting from CES 2020?